-Agricultural minister Schouten requests the Council on Animal Affairs to provide an advice on the preconditions for positive animal welfare in livestock farming
+Agricultural minister Schouten requests an advice on the preconditions for positive animal welfare in livestock farming

 The Dutch Ministry of Agriculture, Nature and Food Quality has the ambition to protect and improve animal health and welfare in the transition to circular agriculture.
 A leading principle is the absence of physical adaptations to animals and the development of animal housing systems based on the needs of the animal.